 Keeping the above thing in mind, the calculation formula of CTC structure for any employee would generally go as:

 CTC = Gross Pay + Statutory additions (PF + ESI + Bonus)

-In the above formula, the statutory additions are the employer’s contributions and not the employee, which we will look into as this article moves ahead.
+In the above formula, the statutory additions are the employer’s contributions and not the employee, which we will look into as this article progresses.

-Another bewilderment is between the gross salary and the basic salary.
-The gross pay is the combination of the basic salary, allowances, and the performance bonuses rewarded by the company.
-While the basic pay is the income of the employee before any additions and deductions are made.
-In general, if considered, CTC is the combination of some additions and some reductions.
+However, The confusion between gross salary and basic pay is often caused.
+The basic pay is the employee’s income before any additions and deductions.
+In contrast, the gross revenue combines the basic salary, allowances, and performance bonuses rewarded by the company.
 Here is an example of an employee’s income with bifurcation showing earnings and deductions before getting into deep.